textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 No one can yet assign themselves to the task.

-Nothing can be done on the issue until at least one of the collaborating docs maintainers and/or editors (@Bloke, @Petecooper, @Philwareham, @wion in the repository) approves the issue as proposed for development or points out that the proposal needs adjustments or clarifications first.
+Nothing can be done on the issue until at least one of the collaborating docs maintainers and/or seasoned editors (@Bloke, @Petecooper, @Philwareham, @wion in the repository) approves the issue as proposed for development or points out that the proposal needs adjustments or clarifications first.
 The latter could be to better clarify scope, change the title, decide where in the architecture it should really go, or whatever the case may be.
 Whichever the case, the second editor quickly makes clear what the status is by adding either the **APPROVED** or **NEEDS DISCUSSION** label to the issue.

 If the proposal is approved, anyone can take the task of researching and drafting the doc.